balusena/networking-for-devops/01-Networking for DevOps/Networking for DevOps.md

 a more effective DevOps engineer.
 This knowledge will not only improve your troubleshooting skills but also enhance your ability to design and maintain complex network infrastructures.

-## 1.OSI Model
+## 1. OSI Model
 The Open Systems Interconnection (OSI) model is a set of standards that defines how computers communicate over a network.
-In the OSI model, data flow gets broken down into seven layers that build upon each other.
-Each layer uses data from the layer before it and serves a specific purpose in the broader network communication.
+In the OSI model, data transmission is broken down into seven layers, each building upon the one before it.
+Every layer uses data from the previous layer and serves a specific purpose in the overall process of network communication.

-The OSI model works from the bottom up, beginning from layer 1 (Physical) and ending with the top layer 7 (Application).
-The top layer is the most direct point of user interaction with the OSI model—if you’re reading this article on a device, you’re working on the 7th layer at this very moment.
+The OSI model operates from the bottom up, starting with layer 1 (Physical) and ending with layer 7 (Application).
+The top layer is the point where users interact most directly with the network.
+For example, if you’re reading this content on a device, you're engaging with the 7th layer right now.

 ![Networking OSI Model](https://github.com/balusena/networking-for-devops/blob/main/01-Networking%20for%20DevOps/osi-model.png)